encode/django-rest-framework/docs/api-guide/generic-views.md

 * `pagination_class` - The pagination class that should be used when paginating list results.
 Defaults to the same value as the `DEFAULT_PAGINATION_CLASS` setting, which is `'rest_framework.pagination.PageNumberPagination'`.

-Note that usage of the `paginate_by`, `paginate_by_param` and `page_kwarg` attributes are now pending deprecation.
-The `pagination_serializer_class` attribute and `DEFAULT_PAGINATION_SERIALIZER_CLASS` setting have been removed completely.
-Pagination settings should instead be controlled by overriding a pagination class and setting any configuration attributes there.
-See the pagination documentation for more details.

 **Filtering**:

 * `filter_backends` - A list of filter backend classes that should be used for filtering the queryset.
 Defaults to the same value as the `DEFAULT_FILTER_BACKENDS` setting.